CondeNast/Responsive-Design-Best-Practices/README.md

 ```

-IDs describe a unique “section” and can only be used once.
+The wrapper around everything will come in handy later as we add rules for different devices and need to adjust the width of all the markup.
+IDs describe a unique “section” and can only be used once (breaks JS and CSS if you use it more than once).
 Classes can and should be reused, and make up different parts of that section.
 This allows us to reuse style code, and JS event binding efficiently.
-Navigation is an example of when to use an ID.
+The header and footer navigation sections are examples of when to use an ID, with the links inside sharing the common classes.
+This way we can individually target a unique link and also style and bind both the header and footer links.
 In our example pages, the different steps of the subscribe pages each have unique IDs but share common classes.

 ```
 <div id="step1" class="steps unfolded">